ArweaveTeam/docs.arweave.org-info/mining/overview/mining.md

 # 4. Build a Block

 There's a lot of information that goes into an Arweave block - you can see the full set of fields by inspecting the JSON returned by any node's `/block/current` endpoint.
 Many of those fields are determined by the protocol and not configurable by the miner.
 However a miner does have some flexibility in setting these values:
-- The block height
+- The block height (via selecting which previous block to build ontop of)
 - The block transactions

 ## 4.1 Determining Block Height

-Every valid solution is tied to a specific VDF step, and ever valid block is tied to a specific "previous block".
+Every valid solution is tied to a specific VDF step, and every valid block is tied to a specific "previous block".
 However the same solution could be used to build valid blocks at different heights or with different "previous blocks" so long as the previous block's VDF step is **lower** than the solution step.
 This is discussed more below under [Orphans and Rebasing](#61-orphans-and-rebasing).

 {% hint style="danger" %}
-Your should never publish two blocks with the same solution at the same height as this violates the Arweave protocol and will result in the network slashing your rewards and reovking the mining permission of the mining address.
+Your should never publish two blocks with the same solution at the same height as this violates the Arweave protocol and will result in the network slashing your rewards and revoking the mining permission of the mining address.

 The only way this can happen when mining with an unmodified node is if you have multiple nodes mining against the same mining address at the same time.
 In order to have multiple nodes use the same mining address they must be configured to use coordinated mining.
 See the [Coordinated Mining Guide](../overview/coordinated-mining.md) for more information.
 {% endhint %}

 ## 4.2 Determining Transactions

 The biggest decision a miner has when building a block is which transactions to include.
-In general miners will simply include as many unconfirmed transactions as they are aware of at that moment and include them.
-A portion of the block rewards come from the transaction fees paid by users when the post transactions - the more fees that are included in a block, the higher the block reward collected by the miner.
+In general miners will simply include as many unconfirmed transactions as they are aware of at that moment.
+A portion of the block rewards come from the transaction fees paid by users when they post transactions - the more fees that are included in a block, the higher the block reward collected by the miner.

 ### 4.2.1 0-transaction Blocks

 Occasionally a block will be published that contains no transactions.
 Generally this indicates a network connectivity issue with the miner that mined the block.
-If you see your miner publishing 0-block transactions you should:
+If you see your miner publishing 0-transaction blocks you should:

 1. Confirm that your miner is reachable from the internet (e.g. `http://NODEIP:PORT/info` is reachable from a remote server)
 2. Confirm that your miner can reach remote peers (e.g. you can issue a `GET http://PEERIP:PORT/info` request from your node's server)